 The loss of dealing with pet loss may be a child’s first encounter with death.
 The child may blame themselves, their parents, or the veterinarian for not saving the pet.
 And they might feel guilty, depressed, and frightened that others they love could be obtained out of them.

 Attempting to protect your child by saying the pet ran away could cause your child to expect the pet’s return and feel betrayed after discovering the truth.
 Expressing your own grief may reassure your child that sadness is ok and help them work through their feelings.

-Coping with the loss of your pet can be particularly tough for seniors.
+coping with the loss of a pet can be particularly tough for seniors.
 People who live alone may feel a loss of purpose and an immense emptiness.
 A pet’s death may also trigger painful memories of other losses and remind caregivers of their own mortality.
 What is more, the decision to get another pet is complicated by the possibility that the pet may outlive the caregiver also that the decision to have another pet hinges upon the individual’s physical and financial ability to care for a pet.